 All trainees are required to park in the area designated for student parking.
 Please do not park in spaces reserved for visitors or in handicap parking spaces.
 These spaces are located in the front lot next to the building at both campus locations.
 Everyone is requested to drive slowly and cautiously while on campus.
-The speed limit is 15 m.p.h.
+The speed limit is 15 mph.

 Due to limited parking facilities, high school students will not be permitted to drive to the Tennessee College of Applied Technology.
-These students are required to ride the school bus provided by their school unless special permission is given.
+These students are required to ride the school bus provided by their school unless special permission is granted.
 High school students must complete the appropriate permission form before driving to school.
 These forms may be obtained in the Student Services office and require signatures from Tennessee College of Applied Technology instructor and administration, high school administration, and parents.
-If granted special driving permission, high school students must park in the designated parking spaces available.
+When an approved permission form is on file, the high school student must park in the designated parking spaces available.
 Those students with driving permission may not transport other students.
-Students who are caught driving without a permission form on file will be disciplined by TCAT administration and/or high school administration.
+Students who are caught driving without a permission form on file or students transporting others will be disciplined by TCAT administration and/or high school administration.